hello-efficiency-inc/ridereceipts/README.md

 ## Requirements

 Since Electron is not 100% headless, we're using [Google Puppeteer](https://github.com/GoogleChrome/puppeteer) to scrape the invoices from your Uber account.

-Ride Receipts requires Chromium to operate.
-Please download [Chromium](https://download-chromium.appspot.com/) and extract folder on your desktop.
+For Lyft we utilize Gmail API to scan your email only for **Lyft receipts**.

 Ride Receipts works on both Mac and PC.
-Please note we built this on Mac, so it may still have some details to iron out on PC.

-## Limitations
+## Limitations (Uber)

 Ride Receipts scrapes your user account on the website, you may be halted by Uber's rate limiting.
 Please do not run the app more than once in the same hour.
 If your IP address gets banned, don’t panic, this is only temporary and you’ll be able to access Uber’s website again in an hour or so.
 We recommend downloading all the invoices you need in one go.
 After all, that’s why we built it!